 There are two types of flight: scheduled, where you fly with big name airlines; and charter flights, where package holiday firms provide flights for their holidaymakers.
-Which site to use depends on your plans.
+Which site to use to find the cheapest flight tickets depends on your plans.

 Know when 'n' where you want?
 Use screenscrapers to compare scheduled flights

-Is it a traditional package holiday destination?
+Is it a traditional package holiday resort?
 Compare cheap charter flights